Rae699/Blog/_posts/2025-03-03-my-first-post.md

 - Optimize with Machine Learning
 - Adapt with Reinforcement Learning
 - Identify patterns with Deep Learning

+### Why I Believe I Can Do This

+I've been fortunate to excel in every field I've pursued:
+- As a lawyer, I was recognized for my analytical skills and attention to detail
+- In trading, I've consistently outperformed by combining technical analysis with systematic approaches
+- Now, I'm bringing that same drive for excellence to software engineering

+The pattern is clear: I don't just participate in fields—I aim at mastering them.
+And software engineering is no exception.

 ### The reading list for that: